First Presbyterian Church (Tulsa): 1880s to 1910

 In 1882, two brothers, James M. Hall and Harry C. Hall, established a general store at what is now the intersection of First and Main streets, near the St. Louis-San Francisco (Frisco) railroad tracks in Tulsa.
 The town was in the Creek Nation, Indian Territory.
 The townspeople were served by itinerant Presbyterian missionaries, whose salaries were paid by the Presbyterian Church of the United States of America (PCUSA).
 Rev. Robert McGill Loughridge, who had been active with the Creek Nation beginning in 1843, preached the first sermon in Tulsa on August 19, 1883 on the porch of the Hall store.

 The small congregation called Rev. William Penn Haworth, then serving as a missionary at Vinita, to be its pastor.
 He successfully pleaded with the Presbyterian Board of Foreign Missions to approve funds to build Tulsa's first school house, which also served as Tulsa's first church.
 James Hall has been credited with organizing First Presbyterian Church (FPC), the first permanent Protestant church in Tulsa.
 It began meeting in 1885 at the Presbyterian School House.
 In 1888 Rev. Haworth was assaulted for preaching against vices; due to injuries, he retired early and moved away from Indian Territory.

 To accommodate its growing congregation, FPC had moved to a purpose-built clapboard structure at 4th Street and Boston Avenue, which was completed in 1899.
 In 1901, Reverend Charles William Kerr, a Presbyterian missionary from Pennsylvania, answered a call to become the second minister.
 A dynamic figure, he generated rapid growth of the congregation, building on the population boom in the area.
 The discovery of oil at nearby Red Fork in 1901 and another field at Glenpool in 1905 sparked rapid development that would radically transform Tulsa over the next half century.
 Other churches soon followed.
 A Methodist Episcopal church congregation formed in 1886 and held services at the Presbyterian facility until it acquired its own building on North Main Street.
 A Southern Methodist church began in 1893, and moved into a small building on North Boulder Avenue.
-A Baptist church was began operating in 1897, and Roman Catholics services began in a private home in 1897.
+A Baptist church began operating in 1897, and Roman Catholics services began in a private home in 1897.

 James Hall and two supporters also founded the Union Sunday School, an interdenominational organization.
 Later, Hall served as superintendent of the FPC Sunday school, a position he held for twenty years.